syncfusion-content/blazor-docs/blazor/stepper/orientations.md

 # Orientation

-The [Orientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfStepper.html#Syncfusion_Blazor_Navigations_SfStepper_Orientation) property determines the order in which steps are displayed in the Stepper.
-The possible orientations are `Horizontal` and `Vertical` layouts.
+You can use the [Orientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfStepper.html#Syncfusion_Blazor_Navigations_SfStepper_Orientation) property to set `Horizontal` or `Vertical` orientations, which controls the sequence order of the steps displayed in the Stepper.
 By default, the orientation is set to `Horizontal`.

 ## Horizontal

-The [Horizontal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperOrientation.html#Syncfusion_Blazor_Navigations_StepperOrientation_Horizontal) orientation results in presenting the stepper steps in a side-by-side fashion, progressing from left to right.
+The Stepper steps are arranged in a side-by-side manner, by setting the [Horizontal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperOrientation.html#Syncfusion_Blazor_Navigations_StepperOrientation_Horizontal) in the `Orientation` property.

 ```cshtml